Ready to find affiliate products to monetize your blog?

 For instance, if you were interested in seeing if Bluehost offered an affiliate program, you would type the following into the Google search bar: “Affiliate + Bluehost”.
 Don’t type the quotation marks.
 Just use the name of the company + affiliate.

 If you can’t seem to find any info at all on a company’s affiliate program, then email their customer service and politely ask if they offer an affiliate program.
 Tell them you are a current user and would love to begin promoting the product to your readers.

-I just finished this course myself, and even as someone who knows a little something about affiliate marketing, I found tremendous value in this course.
+I completed this course myself, and even as someone who knows a little something about affiliate marketing, I found tremendous value in this course.
 But check it out for yourself!